hammerdirt-analyst/finding-one-object/README.md

 __The results__

-*__Below:__ the probability of finding an FHP in Geneva.
+*__Below:__ the probability of finding a cotton swab on the beach in Geneva.
 The differences between locations is not very large, but if you need to leverage every advantage, which location would you pick?*

 ![sample image](https://github.com/hammerdirt-analyst/finding-one-object/blob/main/resources/images/theta_geneva_readme.png)